Abbi Buxton's blog posts

 A new IIED report into making mining sustainable finds major improvements, as well as areas of concern.

-Ten years ago, the mining industry, in collaboration with the IIED, set out to explore how it could maximise its contribution to sustainable development through the Mining, Minerals and Sustainable Development (MMSD) project.
+Ten years ago, the mining industry, in collaboration with IIED, set out to explore how it could maximise its contribution to sustainable development through the Mining, Minerals and Sustainable Development (MMSD) project.
 So, what has happened since then?
-Where are we now?
+A new report looks at progress and the issues still to be tackled.